 This should be done with the knowledge and agreement of the parents or young person, where possible.

-All requests for assessment are considered at the weekly multi-agency SEN panel, which informs the decision made by the Local Authority as to whether an EHC needs assessment is required.
+All requests for assessment are considered at the multi-agency SEN panel, which informs the decision made by the Local Authority as to whether an EHC needs assessment is required.

 If the Local Authority agree to an assessment the complete process takes a maximum of 20 weeks.
 A named case worker is allocated who will arrange a meeting with parents and the young person.
 They will also contact any professionals involved.